 Davie Scott 43

 The Recoiling class was another success for Grampian with Dale Harris and the magic TX200 winning that class with a score of 51.

 Scott "just call me Stu" Robertson put in a score of 41 but won 250 other good reasons for making the trip south.

-Congratulations are also in order for young Jack Hoggan,who even manager a smile,with his 2nd place in the juniors class with a very healthy score of 45.
+Congratulations are also in order for young Jack Hoggan,who even managed a smile,with his 2nd place in the Juniors class with a very healthy score of 45.